 'Blackie' the Blackler's rocking horse

-This display at the former Museum of Liverpool Life was the first time that Blackie the rocking horse was exhibited after being donated to the collections by Alder Hey Children's Hospital League of Friends.
-He is now on display in the People's Republic gallery.
+He was exhibited at the former Museum of Liverpool Life in 2005 after being donated to the collections by Alder Hey Children's Hospital League of Friends.

 Blackie will perhaps always be most fondly associated with Blackler's children's clothing department.
 He was a favourite fixture there from the 1950s after the original rocking horse was destroyed when the store was gutted by fire during the May Blitz of 1941.